-In a oil circuit breaker, the separating contacts of the breaker are made to separate within an insulating oil because insulating oil has better insulating properties than air.
+In an oil circuit breaker or OCB, the separating contacts of the breaker are made to separate within an insulating oil because insulating oil has better insulating properties than air.

-Following are the main two types of oil circuit breaker:
+Following are the main two types of oil circuit breakers:

 - Bulk oil circuit breakers

 In these types of oil circuit breakers, a large quantity of oil is used.
 These are also known as dead tank type oil circuit breakers because the tank is held at ground potential.
 These can be further divided into:

 - Plain Break Oil Circuit Breakers

 Plain Break Oil Circuit Breakers

 Construction of a plain break oil circuit breaker is very simple.
 It consists of current-carrying contacts immersed in transformer oil and enclosed in a strong earthed metal tank.The oil acts as an insulator between live parts and earthed tank as well as arc extinguishing medium.

 The oil tank is not fully filled with oil, but some space is left for air at the top.
 Air serves as a cushion and provides space for the displaced oil on the formation of gas around the arc.
 It also absorbs the mechanical shock produced due to the upward movement of oil.

 The breaker tank is tightly bolted to a foundation to bear out vibrations produced at the time of operation of the circuit breaker.